 Check out the latest High Resolution Imaging Science Experiment (HiRISE) Science Nuggets, one slide summaries of current research presented in a variety of formats.

 Did you know that the LPI Library has a Twitter feed with over 3800 followers?
 Keep up with what’s going on at the library on Twitter.

 The LPI introduces the new Early Mars topical website.
 It provides one-stop access to news and information about the latest in Early Mars research, past and future meetings, special issues, educational resources and student research opportunities, a searchable database of Early Mars peer-reviewed publications, and a variety of other web-based resources.

-The Lunar and Planetary Institute will be closed Monday, May 26, in observance of Memorial Day.
-We will reopen with regular hours on Tuesday, May 27.
+The Lunar and Planetary Institute will be closed Friday, July 4, in observance of Independence Day.
+We will reopen with regular hours on Monday, July 7.